 Ashtead House is registered with the Care Quality Commission as a 10 bedded Residential Adult Care Home for Learning and Physical Disabilities, age range 36-73.
 Ashtead House provides 24-hour support.
-It has been set up to accommodate wheelchair users and to facilitate the needs.
+It has been set up to accommodate wheelchair users and to facilitate their needs.

 Ashtead House is committed to: Providing a service that respects the rights, dignity and privacy of all individuals.
 Providing Staff Support level according to Service Users' needs, including those admitted for Emergency Respite Service.
 Respecting the religious and cultural background and traditions of all those living in our care, and ensuring the provision of means to service users to maintain and build on these links.
 Making sure to achieve a better provision and greater understanding of our service users within society today and the particular problems they may face.
 Showing care, consideration, courtesy and realism in our dealings with parents, relatives, neighbours and friends of our service users.
-Actively promoting the belief in the unique importance of every resident and their right to control their own lives, to be respected and have the opportunity to experience life to the full.
+Actively promoting the belief in the unique importance of every resident and their right to control their own lives, to be respected and to have the opportunity to experience life to the full.
 Enabling service users to have the opportunity to develop their own lives; where possible to participate in the local community and enjoy a wide range of daily activities within the local neighbourhood.
 Providing training and support, dedicated to equal opportunities for those working within the organisation.
 Maintaining and developing good professional working relationships with relevant services and professionals, thus ensuring quality multi-disciplinary working practices that will benefit both service users and employees alike.
 In addition to providing residential care, Ashtead House is able to provide individual weekly activity timetables.
 These are devised in line with service users' wishes and needs.
 They are based on strengths and needs assessments and are consistent with care plan objectives.
 The activities identified will draw upon internal and external resources.

 Day Care involves the following: